tabreturn/tabreturn.github.io/_posts/2020-02-26-thonny_and_p5.md

   <img src="{{ site.url }}/img/tap/done.png" class="fullwidth" />
 </figure>

-Check out the [p5 reference](https://p5.readthedocs.io) for more on how to use it.
+Check out the [p5 reference](https://p5.readthedocs.io) for more on how to use it. p5 code looks a little different than processing.py code, but if you have some experience with Processing Python Mode, it won't take long to pick up.

 ## Thonny + p5 on da USB Drive

 You can now copy your Thonny application folder to your USB drive.
 It may be quicker to zip/compress the folder first; this is also better for distributing it across the Web or a LAN.
+You can run Thonny+p5 right off the drive, or copy it to the Desktop your working on.

 <sup markdown="1">If you wish to, you can delete all of the *.pyc* files and *\__pycache\__* directories before you zip/compress the Thonny application folder.
 If you don't know how to do this, or what this even means -- don't worry about it, it's not a critical step.</sup>